mcaceresb/stata-gtools/docs/index.md

 Differences from `egen`

 - `group` label options are not supported
+- weights are supported for internally implemented functions.
+- `nunique` is supported.
 - `gegen` upgrades the type of the target variable if it is not specified by the user.
 This means that if the sources are `double` then the output will be double.
 All sums are double. `group` creates a `long` or a `double`.
 And